miroslavpopovic/it-events/README.md

 :date: October 26 2020, TBA
 :globe_with_meridians: Online
 :free: Free
-:speech_balloon: Collabsummit and Cloudsummit are not taking place this year, but we will be, together with well-known Microsoft MVPs and Microsoft Regional Directors, as well as with our sponsors, delivering a Learning Day, with six community-run full day tutorials, and a few sponsor-run few day tutorials.
+:speech_balloon: Collabsummit and Cloudsummit are not taking place this year, but we will be, together with well-known Microsoft MVPs and Microsoft Regional Directors, as well as with our sponsors, delivering a Learning Day, with six community-run full-day tutorials, and a few sponsor-run few day tutorials.

 ## [European Cloud Conference](https://europeancloudconference.com/)